OHIO-ECT/ECT-Lab-Introduction/tasks/GitHub-Auth.md

 The Enter to open github.com in your browser...
 ```

-10. If it doesn't present a web browser to login to github at browse to the following URL on any computer that is already logged into on GitHub: https://github.com/login/device  Enter the one-time code and select "Authorize github"
+10. If launching the browser produces the following error, enter the standard class password to proceed to the browser.

-11. Return to terminal window that we started on and press enter at "Authentication complete.
-Press Enter to continue..." to complete the SSH key upload process.
+11. If the process doesn't present a web browser to login to github, browse to the following URL on any computer that is already logged into on GitHub: https://github.com/login/device  Enter the one-time code and select "Authorize github"

-12. Return to GitHub SSH keys page at https://github.com/settings/keys.
-Find the key titled "GitHub CLI" with a recent added date.
-Select the "Configure SSO" dropdown and then select "Authorize" for OHIO-ECT.
+12. Follow the prompts to authorize this session to the OHIO-ECT repo, which may include additional login's to Ohio University's SSO.

-13. Follow the Ohio University Single sign on process.
+13. Return to terminal window and press enter at "Authentication complete.
+Press Enter to continue..." to complete the authentication process.

 14. In the gHost terminal configure Git user info with the following commands
 ```